-The traditional homelands of the Wurundjeri-balluk clan of the Woiwurrung included the local country known as Namenarren (now Whitehorse).
+The traditional homelands of the Wurundjeriballuk clan of the Woi wurrung included the local country known as Namenarren (now Whitehorse).

-Wurundjeri means white (or manna) gum (wurun) and jeri (a tasty grub that lives in the bark of the gum).
+Wurundjeri means white (or manna) gum (wurun), and jeri (a tasty grub that lives in the bark of the gum).

-The Wurundjeri would have camped along the banks of the creeks in Whitehorse and shared their food each evening.
+Wurundjeri people would have camped along the banks of the creeks in Whitehorse and shared their food each evening.
 1

-We wish to acknowledge the custodians of this land on which Greenlink is located, the Wurundjeri people of the Eastern Kulin Nation, and pay our respects to their Elders past, present and emerging.
+Greenlink acknowledges the Wurundjeri people as the Traditional Owners of the land that the nursery conducts business on and we pay our respects to Elders past, present and emerging.

-Arthropodium strictum - Chocolate Lily

-This plant, like many other native members of the Lily family, produce tubers on their roots, which were dug up and eaten-either raw or roasted.
+Arthropodium strictum - Chocolate Lily This plant, like many other members of the Lily family, produce tuberous roots which were dug up and eaten, either raw or roasted.
 The purple, chocolate-scented flowers can be added to salads.

-Pelargonium australe - Austral Stork's-bill These plants have slender, fleshy tap roots, that are rich in starch, but bitter to taste.
+Pelargonium australe - Austral Stork's-bill These plants have slender fleshy tap roots that are rich in starch, but bitter to taste.
 They would have been roasted before eating.

-Einadia nutans - Nodding or Climbing Saltbush

-Attractive small red berries are very sweet to eat, and were also used as a dye or face paint.
+Einadia nutans - Nodding or Climbing Saltbush Attractive small red berries are very sweet to eat, and were also used as a dye or face paint.
 The leaves were also eaten, but boiled first to remove salt.

-Podolepis jaceoides - Showy Podolepis

-The Indigenous people baked the thick taproot before eating.
+Podolepis decipiens - Showy Podolepis Indigenous people roasted the thick taproot before eating.

-Themeda triandra - Kangaroo Grass

-The seeds were collected and separated, and grinding stones were used to produce flour which was then mixed with water and cooked to make damper.
+Themeda triandra - Kangaroo Grass The seeds were collected and separated, and grinding stones were used to produce flour which was then mixed with water and cooked to make damper.

-Viola hederacea - Native Violet

-Delicate purple and white flowers can be added fresh to salads.
+Viola hederacea - Native Violet Delicate purple and white flowers can be added fresh to salads.

-Eucalyptus viminalis - Manna Gum

-The leaves were used to smoke out a fever, the bark made into shields and water containers, the sugary sap made by insects (manna) was used as a food source, and the flowers were soaked in water to make a sweet drink.
+Eucalyptus viminalis - Manna Gum The leaves were used to smoke out a fever, the bark made into shields and water containers, the sugary sap made by insects (manna) was used as a food source, and the flowers were soaked in water to make a sweet drink.

-Mentha australis - Native Mint

-The leaves have a fresh minty taste, and can be used to make tea.
+Mentha australis - Native Mint The leaves have a fresh minty taste, and can be used to make tea.
 This native mint was also used to treat coughs and colds.

-Microseris lanceolata - Yam Daisy

-A favourite staple food, the potato-like tubers are edible cooked or raw.
-They were baked in baskets over the coals of a fire, to produce a sweet, tasty syrup that was very good to eat.
+Microseris walteri - Yam Daisy/Murnong A favourite staple food, the potato-like tubers are edible cooked or raw.
+They were baked in baskets over the coals of a fire, to produce a sweet tasty syrup that was very good to eat.
 When eaten raw, they are crisp and bland.

-Rubus parvifolius - Native Raspberry

-Small, sweet and delicious deep red berries are produced through Summer.
+Rubus parvifolius - Native Raspberry Small, sweet and delicious deep red berries are produced through Summer.
 Medicinal tea was made from the leaves to treat diarrhoea.

-Lomandra longifolia - Spiny Headed Mat-rush This was the main plant used by the Wurundjeri people to make baskets, mats and eel traps.
+Lomandra longifolia - Spiny Headed Mat-rush This was the main plant used by Wurundjeri people to make baskets, mats and eel traps.
 The white leaf bases can be chewed to release starch.

-Bulbine bulbosa - Bulbine Lily

-The tubers are very sweet-tasting and nutritious, containing calcium and iron, traditionally roasted and eaten all year round, but tubers can take years to mature.
+Bulbine bulbosa - Bulbine Lily The tubers are very sweet tasting and nutritious, containing calcium and iron, and were traditionally roasted and eaten all year round.
+Tubers can take years to mature.